 - Landing Page relevancy; landing page should be relevant to the ad creative shown and shouldn’t be different

-- Poor Web Design; our ad creative got a person to click and land on our page but next step is action (form filling/subscription etc.).
-Poor website design can lead person to have problems in filling the details/adding to cart/making a purchase
+- Poor Web Design; our ad creative got a person to click and land on our page but the next step is action (form filling/subscription etc.).
+Poor website design can lead a person to have problems in filling the details/adding to cart/making a purchase

-- Conversion Rate Check; one should check the conversion rate for assuming that campaign has been successful
+- Conversion Rate Check; one should check the conversion rate for assuming that the campaign has been successful

 At the end of a campaign, what really matters is the Conversions which a campaign got you and not Click through rate.